This page is no longer maintained. On 26 May 2021 the EUMDR entered into application and the MDD was repealed.

 (2) The SRN would have been provided by EUDAMED, but EUDAMED will not be available until 2022.
 In the meantime, registration will continue as a national process.
 You should confirm with your national competent authority whether they intend to issue an SRN in place of EUDAMED.

-1. Thank you for your question about UDI requirements.
+Thank you for your question about the label in the case of a virtual manufacturer: